Originally posted on 7 August 2023, updated 7 January 2025

 - Moving a battery after a fire can cause re-ignition for up to 10 hours after it started

-There are also specialist products that can contain lithium-ion battery fires such as the Firechief Premium Battery Fire Blanket and Lith-Ex extinguishers.
+There are also specialist products that can contain lithium-ion battery fires such as the Firechief Premium Battery Fire Blanket and our range of Lith-Ex extinguishers.